bigwiv/Biopython-cn/chr6.rst

     ...                                  gapopen=10, gapextend=0.5, outfile="needle.txt")

-Remember in Python that for a default string ``\n`` or ``\t`` means a new line or a tab ®C which is why we°Øre put a letter °∞r°± at the start for a raw string.
+Remember in Python that for a default string ``\n`` or ``\t`` means a new line or a tab ‚Äì which is why we‚Äôre put a letter ‚Äúr‚Äù at the start for a raw string.

 At this point it might help to try running the EMBOSS tools yourself by